-The "Darka Bag" You're Seeing All Over Instagram Is Designed By A 24-Year-Old.
-It's Time You Meet Her
+The New Bag Line You're Seeing All Over Instagram Is Designed By A 24-Year-Old

 As fashion editors, we’re always striving to uncover hidden talent, or at the very least, be one of the first to photograph, write about, or personally wear a buzzy new brand.
 But editor or not, social media has become a major resource for discovering fresh labels, and brands seemingly pop up in photos throughout your feed overnight.
 This how I discovered the bag line you’re probably seeing all over Instagram, too.
 The bag is the Darka Bag, and it's designed by 24-year-old Janis Munz, under the label Janis Studios.

 When I spotted a Janis Studios bag for the first time — the fact that the photo had a fluffy dog inside the signature Darka bag may have had a lot to do with my swift halt and double tap — my attention was grabbed.
 There before me was a pristine, pastel mini bag I was alarmingly unfamiliar with, and I needed to know more.

 “I’ve loved the square shape since I was a kid,” founder, designer, and Parisian Janis Munz tells me of her signature Darka bag — a square, open top silhouette which comes in a small and large size and in three different colors of leather or a denim fabric.
 “My older sister and I wanted to create a magazine called Le Carré — square in French.”